Clean, Reliable and Affordable Electricity

 How does coal-to-gas conversion work?

 The existing generation units at Keephills and Sundance use both coal and natural gas to produce electricity.
-Natural gas is already used to start up the units and can be used to produce up to approximately 30 per cent of the generation at each facility.
+Natural gas is currently used to start up the units and can be used to produce up to approximately 30 per cent of the generation at each facility.

 To convert the units to natural gas, existing equipment will need to be modified, such as the boilers, fans and control systems.
 In addition, new equipment will be installed including: natural-gas burners, igniters, scanners, piping and valves; while coal-handling equipment will be retired, cleaned and stored in place.